mohae/randchars/README.md

 For convenience, a thread-safe package level `Generator` is provided.

-The CSPRNg Generator implements the `randchars.Generatorer` interface.
+The CSPRNG Generator implements the `randchars.Generatorer` interface.

 ## License
 MIT Licensed.
 See the LICENSE file.